Eva Palmer-Sikelianos: Early life

 Evelina Palmer was born on January 9, 1874, at Gramercy Park in New York City to Courtlandt Palmer Sr. and Catherine Amory Bennett.
 She was one of five children in a family of eclectic intellectuals and gifted artists.

-The family she was born into was one that promoted liberal thought, unconventional education and exploration of music, theater and literature.
+The family she was born into promoted liberal thought, unconventional education, and exploration of music, theater, and literature.
 Her earliest memories were of her father's Nineteenth Century Club, whose early meetings were held at the Palmer home.
-The Nineteenth Century Club brought together people of disparate political ideologies, atheists and religious luminaries.
-Her father facilitated thoughtful and amiable discussions of politics, religion and morality.
-These discussions were witnessed by a young Palmer and she would write later they would lay the seeds of her own thoughts as a young woman and adult.
-Her father died in the summer of 1888 of appendicitis.
-Palmer's mother would later remarry, to a man named Robert Abbe.
-It was during the family's summer vacations at Bar Harbor in Maine she became acquainted with Natalie Barney.
-The two shared an interest in poetry, literature and horseback riding.
-Barney likened Palmer to a medieval virgin, an homage to her ankle-length red hair and fair countenance.
-The two would become young lovers and later be neighbors in Paris.
+The Nineteenth Century Club brought together people of disparate political ideologies and religious backgrounds.
+Her father facilitated discussions of politics, religion, and morality.
+Palmer's father died in the summer of 1888 of appendicitis.
+Her mother later married Robert Abbe.

+During the family's summer vacations at Bar Harbor, Maine, she became acquainted with Natalie Barney.
+The two shared interests in poetry, literature, and horseback riding.
+Barney likened Palmer to a medieval virgin.
+The two would become lovers and later neighbors in Paris.

-Palmer's siblings were also formative in her life, in particular her brother Courtlandt Palmer Jr. Her brother was a musical prodigy and could at a young age play at the piano most all of the works of renowned composers.
-As music was integral to their mother's life, all of the Palmer siblings were either exposed to or encouraged to pursue musical endeavors.
-She herself would go on to study independently, music theory and Greek choral arrangements.
+Palmer's siblings were formative in her life, in particular her brother, Courtlandt Palmer Jr. He was a musical prodigy and could at a young age play at the piano most all of the works of renowned composers.
+All of the Palmer siblings were either exposed to or encouraged to pursue musical endeavors.
+Palmer went on to study music theory and Greek choral arrangements independently.

-Palmer was enrolled in various boarding schools and day schools sporadically and for brief periods of time.
-Her father established a short-lived experimental school called the Van Taube School.
-She herself was not enrolled but recalls its open format that encouraged creative minds to explore without a rigid curriculum.
-After coming of age Palmer would attend Bryn Mawr College.
-While at Bryn Mawr she studied literature and the theater arts.
-She left the school before completing a degree, choosing rather to join her brother Palmer Jr. in Rome for a year and to study independently.
+Palmer was enrolled in various boarding schools and day schools, sporadically and for brief periods of time, then attended Bryn Mawr College.
+While at Bryn Mawr, she studied literature and theater.
+She left the school before completing a degree, instead choosing to join her brother Palmer Jr. in Rome for a year and studying independently.